whatisnuclear/website/_posts/2022-08-23-rickovers-paper-reactor-memo.md

 Yet it is incumbent on those in high places to make wise decisions, and it is reasonable and important that the public be correctly informed.
 It is consequently incumbent on all of us to state the facts as forthrightly as possible.
-Although it is probably impossible to have reactor ideas labeled as "practical" or" academic ' by the authors, it is worth while for both the authors and the audience to bear in mind this distinction and to be guided thereby.
+Although it is probably impossible to have reactor ideas labeled as "practical" or "academic" by the authors, it is worth while for both the authors and the audience to bear in mind this distinction and to be guided thereby.